Living in Colorado Springs: 16 Things To Know Before You Move Here

 5. Living in Colorado Springs Means Having Your Pick of Great Neighborhoods.

-Is Colorado Springs a good place to live?
-If you’re judging based on neighborhoods, then absolutely yes.
+Is Colorado Springs a nice place to live?
+If you’re judging based on neighborhoods, then absolutely yes — Colorado Springs is a good place to live.
 From a walkable downtown to rural suburbs with above-average schools and space to keep horses, Colorado Springs really has it all.
 Here are a few of our favorites:

 Pleasant Valley (Best for Families)